 Gold mines and mining -- Nevada

-Abstract Tonopah Mining Company was a gold and silver mining company in Tonopah, Nevada.
-Includes monthly reports, receipts, financial claims, time checks, insurance policies, and drawing of an idler bearing for a conveyor belt between 1906-1915.
+The Tonopah Mining Company was a gold and silver mining company located in Tonopah, Nevada.
+The collection includes monthly reports, receipts, financial claims, time checks, insurance policies, and drawing of an idler bearing for a conveyor belt between 1906-1915.